Sasser99/DIYFAN_V1/README.md

 I came up with the idea to develop a modular, battery-powered, open-source fan built around high-end gaming PC fans.
 Gaming PC fans have low power consumption and, in the best case, are very quiet.
 Both are qualities that are also useful when the goal is not to cool PC components, but people.
 Additionally, the goal was to create a visually appealing and functional design.

-The result is a system with three main modules:
+The result is a system with three main assemblys:

 **FAN Stage:**

 ![Alt-Text](img/Assembly1.png)

-- The shroud slightly increases the wind speed, which allows the device to be placed a bit farther away while still being effective.
+- The shroud increases the wind speed, which allows the device to be placed a bit further away while still being effective.
-- In addition, the interface_V1 PCB is installed on the side.
+- In addition, the interface_V1 PCBA is installed on the side.
 The PC fan can be connected to this board, which then passes on the fan’s signals.

 **Main Electronics Module:**